-The auditors of the company and its controlled entity did not observe the counting of the physical inventories at the beginning or end of the year.
-We were unable to satisfy ourselves by alternative means concerning inventory quantities held at 1 July 2016 or 30 June 2017.
-Since opening and closing inventories enter into the determination of the financial performance and cash flows, we were unable to determine whether adjustments might have been necessary in respect of the income for the year reported in the statement of comprehensive income and the net cash flows from operating activities reported in the statement of cash flows.
+The auditors of the Company and its controlled entity did not observe the counting of the physical inventories for prior year.
+We were unable to satisfy ourselves by alternative means concerning inventory quantities held as at 30 June 2017.
+Since opening inventories enter into the determination of the financial performance and cash flows, we were unable to determine whether adjustments might have been necessary in respect of the income for the year reported in the statement of comprehensive income and the net cash flows from operating activities reported in the statement of cash flows.

 We conducted our audit in accordance with Australian Auditing Standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
-We are independent of the group in accordance with the auditor independence requirements of the Australian Charities and Not-for-profits Commission Act 2012 "ACNC Act" and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants "the Code" that are relevant to our audit of the financial report in Australia.
+We are independent of the Group in accordance with the Australian Charities and Not-for-profits Commission Act 2012 "ACNC Act" and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants "the Code" that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.